 My guide and I started the mountain walk at eight o’clock sharp.
 Right after a quick breakfast.
 It was a bright sunny morning and the weather was fine, cool and brisk.
 The air was as fresh as it can possibly be; excellent for my lungs accustomed to the polluted air of the city.

 Before I forget, the name of my informative guide is Edilberto González, but he prefers to be called Eddy.
 So Eddy it was during the four-hour tour.

 After a few footsteps I was out of air.
 It’s amazing how lazy you become in the city.
 Automobiles, elevators, electric stairs, couches, television sets, and computers don’t cooperate in providing you with a healthy lifestyle.
 Eddy understood and stopped when he noticed I was gasping for air.
 I appreciated his patience.

 Finca Lérida’s trails are surrounded by primary and secondary forests, where a variety of exotic animals and vegetation make their home.
-The perimeter of Finca Lérida borders the Amistad International Park (PILA), a natural reserve protected by both by Panama and Costa Rica that has been declared a World Heritage Site.
+The perimeter of Finca Lérida borders the Amistad International Park (PILA), a natural reserve protected by Panama and Costa Rica, and has been declared a World Heritage Site by the United Nations.